DAGWorks-Inc/burr/examples/rag-lancedb-ingestion/README.md

 > Burr UI brings a new level of observability to your RAG application via OpenTelemetry

 Burr + [LanceDB](https://lancedb.github.io/lancedb/) constitute a powerful, but lightweight combo to build retrieval-augmented generative (RAG) agents.
 Burr allows to define complex agents in an easy-to-understand and debug manner.
-It also provides all the right features to help you productionize agents including: monitoring, storing interactions, streaming, and a powerful open-source UI.
+It also provides all the right features to help you productionize agents including: monitoring, storing interactions, streaming, and a fully-featured open-source UI.

-LanceDB makes it easy to swap embedding provider, and hides this concerns from the Burr application layer.
+LanceDB makes it easy to swap embedding providers, and hides this concern from the Burr application layer.
 For this example, we'll be using [OpenAI](https://github.com/openai/openai-python) for embedding and response generation.

 By leveraging the [Burr integration with OpenTelemetry](https://blog.dagworks.io/p/building-generative-ai-agent-based), we get full visibility into the OpenAI API requests/responses and the LanceDB operations for free.